-- in a medium sized bowl, add room temp chicken breasts then sprinkle with ½ tsp salt, ½ tsp garlic powder, ¼ tsp pepper and 1 tbsp olive oil.
+- in a medium sized bowl, add room temp chicken breasts then sprinkle with ½ teaspoon salt, ½ teaspoon garlic powder, ¼ teaspoon pepper and 1 tablespoon olive oil.
 Toss until everything is coated and then set aside.

 - Once the chicken is done, remove it from the pan and immediately add onion, red pepper flakes and a little bit of salt and stir - cooking for 2-3 minutes while scraping up all the chicken bits in the bottom of the pan.

 - Now add the cherry tomatoes (and a little bit more olive oil if needed) and continue cooking until they burst and blister then add chopped garlic and cook it down for another 3-4 minutes until softened and fragrant.

 - Then add in a can of crushed tomatoes, ⅓ cup heavy cream, 3 tablespoon salted butter and half the basil leaves and cook for 5 minutes until simmering.